4Kaya Films

 4Kaya Films (sometimes styled 4Kaya Film Inc. or 4Kaya Filmz) is a Malawian film production company based in Lilongwe.
 It is known for producing feature films such as Welcome to Maula Prison, and School Days that explore social issues and depict stories rooted in Malawian life.

 History

 4Kaya Films gained attention with its 2023 production School Days, which was released and later reached over one million views on YouTube shortly after its publication.

 In 2025, they produced Welcome to Maula Prison, a drama film that premiered in May in Malawi.
 The film was directed by Bester Kauwa, written by Lawlence Nyale and Kendall Kamwendo, and produced by Kamwendo and Nyale.
-It features actors including Amos Nsekandiana and Kamwendo, and includes Tumpe Mtaya (Phwedo).
+It features actors including Amos Msekandiana and Kamwendo, and includes Tumpe Mtaya (Phwedo).